-Once a competency model has been created and an accurate approach has been developed to measure each competency, the model needs to be tested to prove that behaviors are accurately being measured.
-Plus, it needs to verify that the way they are measured accurately predicts organizational outcomes.
+created and an accurate approach has been developed to measure each competency, the model needs to be tested to prove that behaviors are accurately being measured.
+It needs to verify that the way they are measured accurately predicts organizational outcomes.
 Using a recently customized assessment, we gathered data from 127 leaders in the organization.
 We were able to analyze the relationship between Leadership Effectiveness and Employee Commitment.
-Several of the leaders in this organization had seen our generic studies, but once we created the study for their organization, that became significantly more powerful at demonstrating the validity of their tool and competencies.
+Several of the leaders in this organization had seen our generic studies, but seeing the results of their organization's study mirror the correlations found with our standard competency model was significantly more powerful at demonstrating the validity of their tool and competencies.